Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 * If someone else made changes while you're editing the file, they would be overwritten by yours.
 * If you leave English strings in the file, 99transaltions would treat them as complete translations.

 You can instead send them to diaspora@mrzyx.de and I'll see how I can add them.
 But if you do so please try to provide as complete translations as possible, I don't have the time to do every minor upload.
-If you want to provide constant updates, you can choose one of the methods above or upload them self, but get really sure to avoid the mentioned issues.
+If you want to provide constant updates, you can choose one of the methods above or upload them by yourself, but get really sure to avoid the mentioned issues.

 ### Translating with 99translations